Bed Bugs

 Myth #5: Bed Bugs Can Jump or Fly

-Bed bugs do not have wings or can jump long distances.
+Bed bugs do not have and cannot jump long distances.
 They are very fast and rely on crawling and being transported by clothing or luggage.
 Therefore, it is very crucial to be careful when traveling and inspect your luggage and clothing for bed bugs before returning home.

 Signs of a bed bug infestation